Types of Nazi camps

-The phrase "Nazi concentration camp" is often used loosely to refer to various types of internment sites operated by Nazi Germany.
+Nazi camps refer to various types of internment sites operated by Nazi Germany.
 More specifically, Nazi concentration camps refers to the camps run by the Concentration Camps Inspectorate and later the SS Main Economic and Administrative Office.
 The Nazi regime employed various types of detention and murder facilities within Germany and the territory it conquered and occupied, while Nazi allies also operated their own internment facilities.

-The editors of Encyclopedia of Camps and Ghettos estimate that these sites totaled more than 42,500 locations, of which 980 were Nazi concentration camps proper.
+The editors of Encyclopedia of Camps and Ghettos estimate that these sites totaled more than 42,500 locations, of which 980 were German Nazi concentration camps proper.

 Nazi Germany

 Types of detention and murder facilities employed by the Nazi regime included: